 In this age of information overload, it can be hard to know where to find good information that you can trust.
 If you’re doing research for an important project, report, or proposal, how do you find information that you can count on?

-After you complete this course, you’ll be ready to find reliable information on any topic, and turn that information into a compelling, accurate piece of writing.
+After you complete this research skills course, you’ll be ready to find reliable information on any topic, and turn that information into a compelling, accurate piece of writing.

-- Identify the benefits to proper research and documentation
+- Identify the benefits of proper research and documentation

 - Read for maximum information retention and recall